ABOUT

 His feature writing, news breaking and investigative skills have been recognised by the Melbourne Press Club, the United Nations Association of Australia and the Irish Journalism Awards.
 Beau has twice been a finalist for Australia’s most prestigious journalism honour, the Walkley Award.

 Beau's coverage of end-of-life rights includes documenting the death of a man who turned down life-prolonging medical treatment.
 His extensive reporting on peadophile clergy includes covering Australia’s royal commission into child sexual abuse.
+In Uganda, he worked with photojournalist Chris Hopkins to document the plight of disabled children.

 We need your consent to load the translations